stf-dev-ro/stf-dev-ro/README.md

 # Hi, I'm stf.dev! 👋

-I'm a 15 year old programmer with a BIG passion for programming.
+I'm a 15 year old with a BIG passion for programming.
 In my free time, I focus on learning new things and building side projects to enhance my programming skills.

 ## 📫 How to reach me